Je Tsongkhapa ཙོང་ཁ་པ་

 Je Tsongkhapa is the founder of the Gelug sect of Tibetan Buddhism and One of the most important people in the History of Tibetan Religion.
 When you travel to Tibet, you will hear about him and find statues in almost all the major monasteries in Tibet including some significant monasteries in the Lhasa area.

 Tsongkhapa was born in 1357 in the Valley of Tsongkha in Amdo ( Qinghai province of China).
-He was born with a lots miraculous events like a drop of blood from the birth grows in Sandal Wood tree.
+He was born with a lot of miraculous events like a drop of blood from the birth grows in Sandal Wood tree.
 These events caught the interest of many learned master in the region.
-Master Choje Dhondup Rinchen gave livestock to his family and ask his father to make him responsible to the Young boy’s education.
+Master Choje Dhondup Rinchen gave livestock to his family and ask his father to make him responsible for the Young boy’s education.
 Later the Tsongkhapa family built a stupa at the very place he was born, and the monastic community was found by the third Dalai Lama.
 Now the monastery is known as the Kunbum monastery, and it is near Xining city.

 Je Tsongkhapa’s Education and Practice

-At the age of seven, Tsongkhapa went to live with Choje Dhondup Rinche for the formal education and religious practice.
+At the age of seven, Tsongkhapa went to live with Choje Dhondup Rinche for formal education and religious practice.
 The young boy learns to read and write to a very early age great ease.
 He then practices meditation at a very young age.
 At the eight of eight, Tsongkhapa received ordination as a novice monk and Named Lobsang Drakpa.
 He received many teachings and Tantric Empowerment from his master Choje Dhondup Rinchen.

 At the age of Sixteen Tsongkhapa for central and southern Tibet to pursue his quest for knowledge, where he studied with more than fifty most prominent teachers.
 He received Tantric empowerment from many Important masters fro the different tradition.
 He was determined to combine the practice of both sutra and tantra.
 For this, he gains rigorous intellectual training and knowledge of both Sutra and Tantra.